 Two Dead and Two Injured in Bristol Interstate 95 Crash

 It’s highly likely that damages in the above case will exceed the policy limit of the allegedly intoxicated driver.
 Given the fact that Pennsylvania’s dram shop law recognizes a chain of responsibility for intoxicated persons, both entities that provided intoxicating beverages to the allegedly drunken driver might be held liable for the victims’ injuries and deaths.
+An experienced dram shop lawyer will investigate alcohol service at both the company function and the bar to establish negligent over-service and prove that servers continued to serve a visibly intoxicated patron.
+This thorough investigation can lead to recovery of full compensation, including economic damages, non-economic damages, loss of consortium, and potentially punitive damages for egregious conduct.

-Contact a Philadelphia Accident Lawyer
+Contact a Philadelphia Dram Shop Lawyer